that-coding-kid/Saarthi/README.md

 5.**Dynamic and context-aware responses using Mixtral-8x7B-Instruct-v0.1**: Subsequently, the query, along with the context retrieved from Faiss, is input into 'Mixtral-8x7B-Instruct-v0.1', an open-source Large Language Model.
 Accessing its API from Hugging Face, this model demonstrates superior accuracy compared to Llama 13B and is on par with GPT-3.5 in terms of performance.
 The response is then generated, leveraging the capabilities of Mixtral-8x7B-Instruct-v0.1, incorporating the contextual information from the query and Faiss-retrieved context.

-6.**Voice-based input and output (Bilingual)**: We provide users with the option to choose between Hindi and English as their preferred language.
+6.**Voice-based input and output (Multilingual)**: We provide users with the option to choose between various languages such as Hindi,English etc. as their preferred language.
+The bot is also capable of translating inputs given in a different language than the selected input, for eg- Say the the language field is set as English and we decide to give a Hindi input, then the response generated would be in English along with the transcription of the said query.
+This can help in cases where information needs to be conveyed to different persons without having the user to know a different language.
 The generated response is presented in a voice-based format, utilizing translators and text-to-voice models to enhance the overall user experience.

 ## Accuracies